My 2017 (Hungarian) Travel Goals: What I Want to See, Eat and Do in Hungary This Year. Includes 6 Places to visit in Hungary Outside of Budapest.

 Now that we’re living in Budapest, I’m determined we don’t make the same mistake here.
 We just picked out our shiny new Hungarian residence cards, and did a serious happy dance when we discovered the government granted us 3 glorious years to explore their country (we were expecting one year).

-So now we need to get down to the serious business of checking out what Hungary has to offer…both in and out of Budapest.
+But we also need to get down to the serious business of checking out what Hungary has to offer…both in and out of Budapest.
 And as ‘lack of planning’ is probably the factor that most contributed to our Czech Republic fail, I figured I’d get the ball rolling in Hungary, and put pen to paper (or fingers to keys, as it is) and write myself a quick list of Hungary travel goals for the rest of the year: a few places to visit in Hungary outside the capital, and some experiences within Budapest that I can realistically achieve by the end of 2017.

 1. Eger is at the Very Top of My ‘Places to Visit in Hungary’ Wish List